-3) Are you doing things that point you to the direction that excite you more?
+3) Are you doing things that point you in the direction that excites you more?

-I interviewed Jodi Ettenberg who writes a fantastic travel and food blog called Legal Nomads.
-Her site is really worth checking out!
-It is probably one of the most genuine and personality-filled blogs I've came across so far.
+I interviewed Jodi Ettenberg who writes a fantastic travel and food blog called Legal Nomads it is probably one of the most genuine and personality-filled blogs I’ve came across so far.
 She went from being a successful NYC based commercial lawyer to traveling the world for 8 years.

 I asked her how she has ended up where she is now and how she initially coped with the uncertainty of leaving her big job.
-She told me she grasped what made her passionate - travel and food - and just run with it.
-She doesn't think one should necessarily chase one ultimate goal, but to keep an open mind with each step and be aware of new opportunities that constantly arise around you.
-Her advice was to weight each option against how they are going to make you feel and if they excite you.
+She told me she grasped what made her passionate – travel and food – and just ran with it.
+She doesn’t think one should necessarily chase one ultimate goal, but to keep an open mind with each step and be aware of new opportunities that arise around you.
+Her advice was to weigh each option against how they are going to make you feel and if they excite you

 It is a good idea to make a list of things that excite you and not just expect those moments to happen.
 This will equip you to become better in spotting the opportunities that might lead to a more fulfilling direction in your life.